deathbyvegemite/AzureConnectionAssistant/README.md

 ### DESCRIPTION
-The following functions allows for the saving and retrieving of encrypted credentials from the HKLM context of the logged in user and for connecting or validating a connection to an Azure RM Subscription.
+The following functions allows for the saving and retrieving of encrypted credentials from the HKCU context of the logged in user and for connecting or validating a connection to an Azure RM Subscription.

 	Test-Session:		Initiates a check to see if you are have a current Azure Login session, if it finds you don't, it prompts you to select credentials saved in the Registry.